Frequently Asked Questions

 Q: Do you need anything besides volunteers?

-A: The Market is self-sustaining on the fees for the vendor spots and the fundraisers we do each year, but if you’re in a position to make a cash donation, that’d be more than welcome, as we try to have as many of the special events be free as possible.
-Any donations are tax-deductible.
-It you’re interested, just let us know at firstname.lastname@example.org.
+A: The Market is self-sustaining from the fees for the vendor spots and the fundraisers we do each year, but if you’re in a position to make a cash donation, that’d be more than welcome, as we try to have as many of the special events be free as possible.
+Any donations are tax-deductible because the Market is organized under the auspices of the nonprofit (LEDC).
+If you’re interested, just let us know at firstname.lastname@example.org.

 Q: Is there a bathroom on site at the Farmers Market?

 A: Unfortunately, no. It’s a parking lot.
 But if you buy something from a nearby merchant’s storefront — like the Regency Café, or the Avenue Deli — they’d be glad to let you use their facilities.

 Q: What are those wooden coins I see people spending at the Market and how do I get some?

 A: Those are our Market Bucks, which are worth a dollar at any vendor at the Market, spent just like cash.
 They’re a little thank-you from the Market and LEDC.
 We give them out at the Manager tent when you do something easy we encouraged you to do in Fresh Picks, the e-newsletter (like bring us a recipe or wear an LFM T-shirt) or when you do something nice for the Market, and we love to give them to new customers who stop to introduce themselves, and to you too if you bring a new customer and introduce them to us.

 Q: Where can I learn more about the Farmers Market Nutrition Program (FMNP) & Senior Farmers Market Nutrition Program (SFMNP)?